 Once we’ve made a diagnosis, we’ll offer you a tailored treatment plan depending on your needs and the health of your eye.
 This includes whether we use a single focus or multifocal lens to replace your existing lens.
-A single focus lens will improve your distance vision, but you may still need to wear reading glasses to see things close up.
+A single-focus lens will improve your distance vision, but you may still need to wear reading glasses to see things close up.
 A multifocal lens will improve your ability to see both near and far.
-Dr Singh is one of the most experienced users of multifocal lenses for cataracts in the country, and is also involved in the development of new multifocal lenses for the market.
+Dr. Singh is one of the most experienced users of multifocal lenses for cataract surgery in Australia and is also involved in the development of new multifocal lenses for the market.
 During your consultation your doctor will determine which of these lenses is best for you.

 There are other options for treating short versus farsightedness with cataract surgery.
 A common method is using what is known as monovision.
 This is when one eye is made into a distance-viewing eye and the other eye is made into a near-viewing eye.

 We also offer laser cataract surgery, which is an alternative to the traditional method.
 With laser cataract surgery, a laser is used to make all the incisions as well as dissolve the lens.
 Using a laser allows for greater precision and reduced surgical risks.
 As with the choice of lens, which procedure is used will depend on your particular needs.

 Cataract surgery procedure and recovery